TrongleCo/sealab13/.github/ISSUE_TEMPLATE/pull_request.md

+---
+name: Pull Request
+about: Use this for any new PRs

+---

 <!--
 	Anything inside tags like these is a comment and will not be displayed.
 	Be careful not to write inside them!